huntdatacenter/docs/docs/do-science/guides/welcome-back.md

 **Reset your SSH passphrase**
 This is essentially resetting your password.
 SSH is a secure way to access a server and since the passphrases also expire, you need to create a new one.
-To to do that, order SSH passphrase reset here: https://docs.hdc.ntnu.no/do-science/service-desk/#lab-access
+To to do that, order a reset here: [SSH passphrase reset](/do-science/service-desk/#lab-access)

 **Get a new certificate for your Workbench**
 This only means that your access expired, nothing changed or was removed from your Workbench.
-You order a new certificate here: https://docs.hdc.ntnu.no/do-science/service-desk/#lab-access
+You order a new certificate here: [Workbench certificate](/do-science/service-desk/#lab-access)

 ### Organisation at a glance
 Your lab is hosted on a server located in our data rooms.
 Inside the lab, you have your own Workbench where you have your folders, data and tools.
 Your Workbench is automatically set up with the folders Work, Archive and Scratch.
 We recommend that people use Archive to store their data and Scratch for temporary files.
 Work is where you do your actual work.